mtharrison/hackernews/README.md

 ##Usage

 The global installation will symlink an executable script and place it in your PATH.
-To use simple type:
+To use simply type:

     hn